Exact completion and constructive theories of sets: Fullness and exponentiation

 The following theorem proves that \prclosure provides a sufficient condition for the local cartesian closure of an elemental exact completion.

 \begin{theor} Let \catct be a \qcart category where every object is a choice object.
 If \catct is \prclosd, then \exct is locally cartesian closed. \end{theor}

-The proof exploits the proof-relevance of the BHK-interpretation, as well as the characterisations of the internal logic and the exact completion construction provided by elementality (\cref{corol:elemlog,corol:elemeqrel,corol:elemexfn,rem:elemlog}) in order to isolate the functional relations from a suitable full family of pseudo-relations, and to define an equivalence relation to identify point-wise equal functional relations.
+The idea of the proof is to isolate the functional relations from a suitable full family of pseudo-relations, and to define an equivalence relation to identify point-wise equal functional relations.
+In doing so, we exploit the characterisations of the internal logic and of the exact completion construction provided by elementality (\cref{corol:elemlog,corol:elemeqrel,corol:elemexfn,rem:elemlog}).